phax/phoss-smp/docker/README.md

 ## Release from source, XML Backend

+Build the SMP from source with the XML backend using the tag of the last release.

 ```
 docker build -t phoss-smp-release-from-source-xml -f Dockerfile-release-from-source-xml .
 docker run -d --name phoss-smp-release-from-source-xml -p 8888:8080 phoss-smp-release-from-source-xml